Guarantors for private renters

 • what happens in a joint tenancy

-Make sure you and your guarantor are happy with what you're asked to agree to.
+Make sure you and your guarantor are happy with the agreement.

-3 things you need to know before agreeing to be a guarantor
+Video: 3 things to know before signing a guarantor agreement

 Video transcript